 Each employee receives the Resource Guide.
-If you have any questions about the regulations, contact your regional ethics counselor or the OTS Ethics Counsel at (202) 906-6431.
+If you have any questions about the regulations, contact your regional ethics counselor or the OTS Ethics Counselor at (202) 906-7039.

-Summary of Major Restrictions and Responsibilities of OTS Employees aware of your responsibilities, restrictions, and disclosure requirements under these rules.
-If you need or desire further information, you may contact your regional ethics counselor.
+Summary of Major Restrictions and Responsibilities of OTS Employees disclosure requirements under these rules.
+If you need or desire further information, you may contact your regional ethics counselor or the OTS Ethics Counselor.

 This summary of the important OTS restrictions and responsibilities comes from the above federal regulations and OTS policies.
 It is not allinclusive.
-As an OTS employee you need to be
+As an OTS employee you need to be aware of your responsibilities, restrictions, and